yvelikova/axway-open-docs/content/en/docs/apigtw_admin/makegateway.md

 * Deployment (deploying to a group, listing deployments, creating or downloading deployment archives, and editing group passphrases)
 * Domain SSL certificates (regenerating SSL certificates on localhost)

-For example, you can use the `managedomain` script to register a host in a domain and create a new API Gateway instance.
-These are the minimum tasks required to create a new domain, and which are documented in this topic.

 ### Managedomain options

 For details on selecting specific options, enter the `managedomain` command in the following directory, and follow the instructions at the command prompt: